paulwarren/nzde/dict/R/README.md

  <i>n.</i>

+## Rabbiters, the

+ <i>n.</i> (Rural) an exclusive gang of rural blue-blooded Hawke's Bay workers who were remittance men with some form of British title.

 ## rabbiting

  <i>n.</i> the occupation or activity of destroying rabbits [some citations below are of the verb to rabbit (v.
 1)]